chenyun122/CYDropDownMenu/README.md

 ```

 ## License
-StepIndicator is released under the MIT license.
+CYDropDownMenu is released under the MIT license.
 See LICENSE for details.